7 min to read

 • Female: Frosty Lime, Crepe Pink, Candle White.

-In a Help Scout article, we found a study that reveals that our brains prefer instantly recognizable brands, so color represents an essential element when we create our brand.
-A journal article suggests that if you are a new brand, you should pick a rare colour within your niche to differentiate from competitors.
+In a Help Scout article, we found a study that reveals that our brains prefer instantly recognizable brands, so color represents an essential element when you create your brand.
+A journal article suggests that if you are a new brand, you should pick a rare color within your niche to differentiate from competitors.
 This tactic is backed up by the psychological principle known as "the Isolation Effect," which states that if something "stands out like a sore thumb," it augments its chances of being remembered.

 We saw a common trend when we looked at the color preferences by age and group.
 We don't find typical colors like blue or green; instead, they are more specific and fancier if you like them, so we have denim blue and emerald green, for example.